AnnaKrifors/festivalkartan/README.md

-# Visit Västerås Map
+# Festival Map

-This application is a pseudo 3d map helping users find places for meetings of different sorts in Västerås.
+This application is a pseudo 3d map helping users find places during Västerås City Festival.
 The map is built using the [MapLibre GL JS](https://maplibre.org/) library.

 ## Getting started